Project Build Page 3-Gauge Dash Top Gauge Pod |

 I cut a front face piece out of 1/4 inch PVC.
 The basic idea here is to

-cut three holes and bevel them like how the original pod looks.
-At this point I had the choice of making this so the gauges would be angled toward the driver, like the 240 Turbo three gauge panel, or leave them facing straight.
+cut three holes and then bevel them to look like how the original pod bevels look.
+At this point I had the choice of making this so the gauges would be angled toward the driver, like the 240 Turbo three gauge panel in the dash, or I could leave them facing straight, like the original dash to pod.
 I chose to leave them facing straight.
-The reason is that this pod sits further from the driver, plus the gauges to the left of the 240 Turbo three gauge panel are not angled and those look fine. ![]() |
+The reason is that this pod sits further from the driver, plus the gauges to the left of the 240 Turbo three gauge panel in the dash are not angled and those look fine. ![]() |

 |

-So I bought a couple hole saws. |
+So I bought TWO hole saws. |

 |